 2018 forthcoming ‘Colonialism and Postcolonialism’ in J. Michael Ryan (ed.)
 Essential Concepts in Sociology.
 Oxford: Wiley-Blackwell.

-2017 forthcoming ‘The Postcolonial State’ in Robbie Shilliam and Olivia Rutazibwa (eds) Routledge Handbook of Postcolonial Politics.
+2017 ‘The Postcolonial State’ in Robbie Shilliam and Olivia Rutazibwa (eds) Routledge Handbook of Postcolonial Politics.
 London: Routledge.

-2017 forthcoming ‘Postcolonial Europe: Afterword’ in Lars Jensen, Julia Suárez-Krabbe, Christian Groes-Green and Zoran Lee Pecic.(eds) Postcolonial Europe: Comparative Reflections after the Empires.
+2017 ‘Postcolonial Europe: Afterword’ in Lars Jensen, Julia Suárez-Krabbe, Christian Groes-Green and Zoran Lee Pecic.(eds) Postcolonial Europe: Comparative Reflections after the Empires.
 London: Rowman and Littlefield International.

 2017 ‘“Our Island Story”: The Dangerous Politics of Belonging in Austere Times’ in Stefan Jonsson and Julia Willen (eds) Austere Histories in European Societies: Social Exclusion and the Contest of Colonial Memories.
 London: Routledge.